InsideADM/Parent-Control/README.md

 1. Visit our **[CONTACT.md](CONTACT.md)** page for full details.
 2. Contact us via email or Telegram with your license choice.
 3. Receive an invoice and payment instructions.
-4. After payment, you will get the signed APK and setup guide.
+4. After payment, you will get:
+   - Signed APK
+   - Telegram bot setup guide
+   - Web control panel login credentials

 **We do not offer free trials.** For questions, reach out before purchasing.